frappe/books/fyo/README.md

 Since translations are runtime, if the code is evaluated before the language map is loaded, translations won't work.
 To prevent this, don't maintain translation strings globally.

+## Observers

+The doc and db handlers have observers (instances of `Observable`) as properties, these can be accessed using
+- `fyo.db.observer`
+- `fyo.doc.observer`

+The purpose of the observer is to trigger registered callbacks when some `doc` operation or `db` operation takes place.

+These are schema level observers i.e. they are registered like so:
+`method:schemaName`.
+The callbacks receive args passed to the functions.